samboy/ObHack/ObHack-engine-008.1/README.txt

 ObHack 008.2

-Basic 1-on-1 Capture the flag (CTF) support added.
-Note that ObHack makes no effort to make the maps symmetrical, and that it only supports two-team CTF, with one player per team.
-Also note that, if a CTF game is selected, ObHack always generates a Doom2 WAD.
+Capture the flag (CTF) support added.
+Note that ObHack makes no effort to make the maps symmetrical, and that it only supports two-team CTF.

+New parameter: Stairs.
+Forces maps to almost always use stairs to go up and down, even if the stairs end up being really steep.

 ObHack 008.1